 Master’s in Mental Health Counseling Degree Guide

-A degree in mental health counseling is a necessary step towards starting a career in the field of professional counseling and therapy.
+A degree in mental health counseling is a necessary step toward starting a career in the field of professional counseling and therapy.
 All 50 states and Washington DC require that mental health counselors become licensed, and to become fully licensed, prospective professional counselors must earn a master’s degree.
 Below, we provide further information about master’s degrees in mental health counseling as well as career opportunities, professional certifications, and more.

 - There are 217 colleges and universities with mental health counseling programs.1

 - 10 schools offer a certificate in mental health counseling.1